 The garlic avocado oil smells great, blends in a savory garlic flavor and goes really well in stir fries, scrambled eggs and omelettes or I’d imagine anywhere you might normally add garlic to a meal.
 Likewise with the cayenne chili, that goes well with any meal where you’d like a little extra spice.

 Lime infused avocado oil was something I hadn’t tried before and it actually works really well, both in savory dishes like Asian meals and over steamed veggies, as well as drizzled over green salads and even to add an unusual twist to a bowl of mixed chopped fruit.

 From a health perspective, having some monounsaturated fat rich avocado oil with your vegetables, salads or fruit has been shown to increase the absorption of fat soluble vitamins and antioxidants, potentially minimizing antioxidant damage within your body.

-Where to Get the Best Avocado Oil in California
+Where to Get the Best Avocado Oil